Arihina/springCoinMarket/README.md

     - New model for saving many user's wallets for different coins
     - Transfer conversion from services to a separate class (Dao -> Dto & Dto -> Dao)
     - Controller and service for depositing / debiting funds from the wallet

+## Planned
+- Make:
+  - connect the database